exrayy/guessinggamee/README.md

-# guessinggamee
+# List of games:
-A Python guessing game.
+:red_circle: A Python guessing game.

-:red_circle: Try and guess the number between 1 and 10!
+             Try and guess the number between 1 and 10!

-Thanks and enjoy the game I guess
+:blue_circle: A dice-rolling simulator!